 (first posted 5/23/2017) OK; old British cars have a rep, but this one has been defying it for many years.
 I’ve seen it coming and going on the streets of Eugene since well before I started documenting the old heaps here.
 But I could never catch it; not so much because it was being driven particularly fast, but either I was on foot, or at a red light, or going the other way.
 But then one day at the place Stephanie calls my home away from home, there it was.
 I half expected to see some 2x4s strapped to its hardtop.
 Well, for a car with an engine that started out in a tractor, why not?

-Well, why not?
-When it come right down to it, these old British sports cars are built more like trucks than what we might think of in terms of a modern sports car.
+Why not indeed?
+When it comes right down to it, these old British sports cars are built more like trucks than what we might think of in terms of a modern sports car.
 In fact, the legendary Triumph four cylinder started life as a tractor engine.
-That’s not necessarily a bad thing, especially when that tractor engine was quite modern for the times.
+That’s not necessarily a bad thing, especially considering that tractor engine was quite modern for the times.

 Ironically – or not – the Standard four was soon put to use in the Vanguard (CC here), and then the TR2 in 1953.
 That was of course the beginning of the line of TR sports cars, which rather caught MG off guard.
-They were quickly appreciated for their ability to handily outrun the weak-chested MGs, yet cost only a modest amount more.
+The TR2 was quickly appreciated for its ability to handily outrun the weak-chested MGs yet cost only a very modest amount more.
 The Standard four, with two SU carbs, now made 90 hp.
-That was an impressive amount, at a time when a new American Ford sedan still came with a 110 hp flathead V8.
-It could belt out a 0-60 run in 12 seconds flat, and hit 107 mph, numbers an MG (and most American cars) could only dream about.
-Who would have thought a tractor engined Brit car would outrun a big American V8?
+That was an impressive amount at a time when a new American Ford sedan still came with a 110 hp flathead V8.
+It could belt out a 0-60 run in 12 seconds flat, and hit 107 mph, numbers an MG (and most American cars) could only dream of.
+Who would have thought a tractor-engine Brit car would outrun a big American V8?

 The TR4A is the ultimate evolution of the line still using the gnarly four.
 Now displacing 2.2 liters, it was rated at 105 hp.
 But it was very amenable to further hopping-up, and Judson supercharged versions readily exceeded 200 hp.